DDPAlexR/PokeCord-Service/README.md

 **What you should do**:
 Contact me at `lilzingyflower@gmail.com`

 # Note: The first 2 hours is free for interested customers but for hosting more than that, you can pay 1$ a week and 2$ per two.
+Otherwords, I'm offering free 2 hours if anyone wants.